Sarah-okolo/url-shortener-app/README.md

 - Vanilla JavaScript
 - [url shortener service API](https://url-shortener-service.p.rapidapi.com)

-## What I learned
+### What I learned

-This project made me get a better understanding of how to work with the local storage.
-It also enhanced my CSS skills, as I had to work with quite a number of properties for the first time.
+This project gave me a better understanding on how to work with the local storage.
+It also enhanced my CSS skills, as I had to work with quite several properties for the first time.
 Also getting better at using the JavaScript Async functions for API calls.

 ## Author
 - Frontend Mentor - [@yourusername](https://www.frontendmentor.io/profile/Sarah-okolo)